 Lily has three dogs and three cats and enjoys spending time helping her veterinarian parents at their clinic Partners & Paws.
 In college, Lily plans to major in biology.

 The Ebelings rescued Quinn and he’s been a Nova fixture ever since.
-He spends most days hanging out with Pam in the office and sometimes sneaks out to the barn to visit horses and students and get some attention from his Momma Lorri.
+He spends most days hanging out in the office and sometimes sneaks out to the barn to get some attention from his Momma Lorri.
 Quinn is quite the friendly pup but has a big bark.
 Once you get past our official door greeter, he’s happy to be pet and snuggled on the couch.

 Jersey is Sam’s black lab.
 She will sometimes come to the barn and office while Sam is training and teaching.
 Jersey has a favorite spot on the couch right by the arena window where she can keep an eye on things and be sure to see when Sam is coming in to take a break.